 New transmission infrastructure is also expected to be an important part of the State's 70x30 and 100x40 goals.
-The pathways include the development of a 1250 MW line from Hydro-Quebec to New York City, as well as a 1300 MW line from upstate New York to New York City, both of which support the State's decarbonization efforts and in particular help reduce the need for fossil generation in Zone J. In addition to new bulk transmission infrastructure, multiple studies have found that investments in local system upgrades will be critical to reducing congestion and ensuring that new renewable generation can be delivered to load centers. ^{28,29} This analysis assumes that all new large-scale renewable projects are accompanied by investments in local transmission upgrades to "unbottle" renewables and ensure that new resources are fully deliverable.
+The pathways reflect contracted Tier 4 transmission projects, which consist of a 1250 MW line from Hydro-Quebec to New York City, as well as a 1300 MW line from upstate New York to New York City representing the Clean Path New York project, both of which support the State's decarbonization efforts and in particular help reduce the need for fossil generation in Zone J.30 The analysis also includes a proxy for the Long Island public policy transmission needs solicitation, assuming an increase in transfer capacity of 2000 MW between Zone K and Zone I.31 In addition to new bulk transmission infrastructure, multiple studies have found that investments in local system upgrades will be critical to reducing congestion and ensuring that new renewable generation can be delivered to load centers.^{32,33} This analysis assumes that all new large-scale renewable projects are accompanied by investments in local transmission upgrades to "unbottle" renewables and ensure that new resources are fully deliverable.
 Between 2030 and 2050, New York must accelerate the build-out of new renewable resources to meet the 100% zero-emissions target and as electrification loads are added to the system.
 Figure 29 demonstrates the transformation of the New York capacity and generation mix over the 2020-2050 period.